IIIF/website/source/event/2019/goettingen/annual_conference_travel_scholarship.md

 ### Overview

-In order to foster a conference environment that better reflects the diversity of the IIIF community, the IIIF Consortium is pleased to announce a travel scholarship to attend the Annual Conference being held this year in Göttingen, Germany.
+In order to foster a conference environment that better reflects the diversity of the IIIF community, the IIIF Consortium is pleased to announce a travel scholarship to attend the [Annual Conference being held this year in Göttingen, Germany][conference].

 ### Guidelines